oljessiejames/BlueDogCommand3.0/replit.md

   - Success summary with counts of imported directives and notices
 - **Dashboard Integration**: Calendar card on Situation Room showing next 5 upcoming events
 - **Quick Navigation**: Click calendar card to jump to full calendar view

+### Resupply
+- **Shopping List Management**: Add and track items needed for resupply
+- **Store Management**:
+  - Create and manage stores dynamically
+  - Store dropdown in item form with quick-add button
+  - Newly created stores automatically selected in form
+- **Item Details**: Track item name, quantity, category, and assigned store
+- **Filtering**:
+  - Filter by Store: All Stores or specific store
+  - Filter by Category: All Categories or specific category
+  - Dynamic category list based on existing items
+- **Purchase Tracking**:
+  - Mark items as purchased via checkbox
+  - Purchased items are immediately deleted from database
+- **CRUD Operations**:
+  - Add new items with full details
+  - Delete items with confirmation dialog
+  - Real-time list updates after operations
+- **Empty State**: Clear messaging when no items in list
+- **Toast Notifications**: Success feedback for all operations

 ### UI Features
 - Dark mode only (tactical theme)